-Requirements: Paladins are very rare, as one must roll STR 13, WIS 13, CHA 13.
-They use d8 for HD, and can wear any armor, or use any shields or weapons without hindrance to their abilities.
-Because of their passionate faith, they gain some talents of the cleric and some other supernatural related abilities.
+Requirements: Paladins are very rare, as one must roll STR 13, WIS 13, CHA 13 to become a member of this class.
+They use d8 for HD, and can wear any armor and use any shields or weapons without hindrance to their abilities.

+Paladin Abilities: Because of their passionate faith, they gain some talents of the Cleric and some other supernatural related abilities.
 Once per day, per level, the paladin can "Lay on Hands" to any wounded character and heal 2 hit points +1 HP per point of CHA bonus.
 At will, they may detect evil as the spell.
-They are able to turn undead at 4th level as a cleric of 3 levels lower, (a 4th level paladin turns undead as a 1st level cleric.)
-Paladins that show great piety and have advanced to 9th level are able to cast spells as a cleric of 7 levels lower, (a 9th level paladin casts spells as a 2nd level cleric.)
+They are able to turn undead at 4th level as a Cleric of 3 levels lower (i.e., a 4th level paladin turns undead as a 1st level Cleric.)
+Paladins that show great piety and have advanced to 9th level are able to cast spells as a Cleric of 7 levels lower (i.e. a 9th level paladin casts spells as a 2nd level Cleric).
 The paladin must obey a code of honor, and will try to perform his duties to protect the innocent, and bring justice to the unjust as best as mortally possibly.
 Should they fall from grace, they will no longer gain experience points.
 They essentially remain a fighter forever more.
-The greatest drawback however is the loss of all the listed abilities, unless the fallen paladin atones for his transgression (as determined by the GM.)
+The greatest drawback however is the loss of all the listed abilities, unless the fallen paladin atomes for his transgression (as determined by the GM.)

-Magic-Users
+Magic-Users and Subclasses